-Think back a moment to your mid-20s: you were likely just settling into post-university life, landing your first adult job, and trying to balance fun nights out with paying back your student loans.
-Or maybe you're in your mid-20s right now, trying to navigate the world after education, on the prowl for a significant other, and trying to balance your desire to travel the world with the responsibility of paying rent on time.
+Think back a moment to your mid-20s: you were likely just settling into adult life, landing your first job, and trying to balance fun nights out with paying back any student loans.
+Or maybe you're in your mid-20s right now, navigating the world.

 In early 1952, Elizabeth and Prince Philip, whom she had married four years earlier, set out for a tour of Australia and New Zealand with a stop in Kenya.
 While at their Kenyan home, Sagana Lodge, they got word that the king had died — and that Elizabeth was now queen.
 It was Prince Philip who broke the news to her, and when she was asked to choose a regnal name, she opted to "of course" remain Elizabeth.
 She and Prince Philip headed back to London and almost immediately moved into Buckingham Palace.
 In June 1953, Elizabeth was coronated at Westminster Abbey; Prince Charles and Princess Anne, who were just four and two at the time, respectively, were present for the big event.